pengyuejiang/integral-approximation-python/README.md

 python3 integral_approximation.py
 ```

 Then follow the instruction, note that the expression entered has to follow python convention.
 The `math` package has already been imported.
+[Reference Material](https://docs.sympy.org/dev/modules/parsing.html)